GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry-java.md

 # restart Tomcat
 ```
 <!-- markdownlint-enable -->
-When configuring the field `exporter.otlp.endpoint`, you can dispense with the configuration and use the default value (localhost: 4317), because Datakit is on the same host as the Java program, and the default port is also 4317.
+When configuring the field `exporter.otlp.endpoint`, you can dispense with the configuration and use the default value (localhost: 4317), because DataKit is on the same host as the Java program, and the default port is also 4317.

 ## Java 2: Code Injection Form {#with-code}